In this article, we will discuss how to flea bomb with indoor cats, while keeping your cats protected.

 Before resorting to a flea bomb, consult with your veterinarian about alternative pet safe treatments.
 This is because flea bombs contain chemicals that can be harmful to both pets and humans.

+Is a flea bomb safe for cats?
 It’s crucial to exhaust other methods first, such as carpet cleaning treatments specifically designed to kill fleas.

 Once you’ve determined that a flea bomb is the best course of action, carefully prepare your home as suggested to minimize risks from the flea medication and maximize the treatment’s effectiveness.